MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 After running the query, click the Save button, enter the Name: MailboxForward, and select Save As Function from the drop-down.

 The function will be available in KQL by using the function alias:

+**Note:** You will not be able to do this in the lademo environment used for data in this lab, but it's an important concept to be used in your environment.

 ```KQL
 MailboxForward